Free and Discounted Services and Deals for Disabled

 Black and white word cloud featuring words related to discounts and deals.

-Communication: Most U.S. states currently have equipment distribution programs that provide free amplified telephones to residents with hearing impairments - tedpa.org
+- Communication: Most U.S. states currently have equipment distribution programs that provide free amplified telephones to residents with hearing impairments - tedpa.org

-Home Modifications: There are U.S. federal, state, local and non-profit organizations that can assist with home accessibility improvements such as wheelchair ramps, handrails, grab bars etc. for elderly and/or disabled.
+- Home Modifications: There are U.S. federal, state, local and non-profit organizations that can assist with home accessibility improvements such as wheelchair ramps, handrails, grab bars etc. for elderly and/or disabled.

-Reading Services: For those with vision or physical impairments the U.S. Library of Congress offers a "Talking Books" program that provides free braille books, audiobooks, magazines and audio equipment.
+- Reading Services: For those with vision or physical impairments the U.S. Library of Congress offers a "Talking Books" program that provides free braille books, audiobooks, magazines and audio equipment.
 The Braille and Audio Reading Download (BARD) is a web-based service that provides access to thousands of braille and talking books, magazines, and music scores available from NLS.
 BARD is available to registered users of the braille and talking book program through their local braille and talking book library.
 In addition, the National Federation of the Blind (NFB) provides a free newspaper and magazine reading service at nfbnewslineonline.org

-Recreation: Most movie theaters, museums, zoos, theme parks and aquariums provide reduced admission to people with disabilities or their carers.
+- Recreation: Most movie theaters, museums, zoos, theme parks and aquariums provide reduced admission to people with disabilities or their carers.

-The U.S. National Park Service offers the "America The Beautiful Access Pass" to disabled residents, which provides free access into national parks and federal recreational lands.
+- The U.S. National Park Service offers the "America The Beautiful Access Pass" to disabled residents, which provides free access into national parks and federal recreational lands.

-Taxes: There are numerous U.S. federal tax deductions and credits available to people with disabilities, and a number of U.S. states and counties also offer property tax deductions to disabled homeowners.
+- Taxes: There are numerous U.S. federal tax deductions and credits available to people with disabilities, and a number of U.S. states and counties also offer property tax deductions to disabled homeowners.

-Utilities: Many U.S. utility companies such as electric, gas, phone, water and trash services etc. offer discounts to customers whith disabilities, seniors, the elderly or low income singles and families.
+- Utilities: Many U.S. utility companies such as electric, gas, phone, water and trash services etc. offer discounts to customers whith disabilities, seniors, the elderly or low income singles and families.

 Free and Discounted for UK Disabled

-The recently released Diversability Card, the official discount card for people with disabilities, provides exclusive discounted deals and specials with the UK's brands, service and entertainment providers.
+- The recently released Diversability Card, the official discount card for people with disabilities, provides exclusive discounted deals and specials with the UK's brands, service and entertainment providers.

-The CEA Card is a national card scheme developed for UK cinemas, which ensures that participating cinemas make reasonable adjustments for disabled guests when they go to the cinema; in particular, it ensures a complimentary ticket for someone to go with them.
+- The CEA Card is a national card scheme developed for UK cinemas, which ensures that participating cinemas make reasonable adjustments for disabled guests when they go to the cinema; in particular, it ensures a complimentary ticket for someone to go with them.

-In order to take advantage of these "freebies" you will often need to provide proof of your disability by a letter from your doctor or some other form of verification before the service(s) can accommodate you.
+- In order to take advantage of these "freebies" you will often need to provide proof of your disability by a letter from your doctor or some other form of verification before the service(s) can accommodate you.

-Please remember that the items listed are all subject to change at any time!
+- Please remember that the items listed are all subject to change at any time!
 You should always call the service, or visit their web site and use the contact information provided to get in touch with them directly to confirm that the discount, or free access, is still valid before making any plans.

 Should you know of other genuinely free or discounted programs, services, access passes etc. that people with disabilities will find useful, then please contact us with the details.
 We will confirm your submission and, providing it all checks out, add it to our list in this area of Disabled World.

-• Important Disclaimer: Information provided on disabled-world.com is for general informational and educational purposes only, it is not offered as and does not constitute medical advice.
-In no way are any of the materials presented meant to be a substitute for professional medical care or attention by a qualified practitioner, nor should they be construed as such.
-Any third party offering or advertising on disabled-world.com does not constitute an endorsement by Disabled World.
-All trademarks(TM) and registered(R) trademarks are the property of their respective owners.
+• Disabled World is strictly a news and information website provided for general informational purpose only and does not constitute medical advice.
+Materials presented are in no way meant to be a substitute for professional medical care by a qualified practitioner, nor should they be construed as such.
+Any 3rd party offering or advertising on disabled-world.com does not constitute endorsement by Disabled World.
 Please report outdated or inaccurate information to us.